wustep/github-project-exporter/README.md

 # github-project-exporter

-Export GitHub Project cards into CSV files for Notion or other apps!
+Export **Classic** GitHub Project cards into CSV files for Notion or other apps!

-This project is for the V1 GitHub Project API.
+This project is for the V1 GitHub Project API, aka Classic Projects.
 [For V2 Project exports, see this project!](https://justinmahar.github.io/github-projectv2-csv-exporter/?path=/story/home--page)

 ## What this does